CyrilJl/TimeFiller/docs/source/index.rst

 Algorithmic Approach
 --------------------

 ``timefiller`` relies heavily on `scikit-learn <https://scikit-learn.org/stable/>`_ for the learning process and uses `optimask <https://optimask.readthedocs.io/en/latest/index.html>`_ to create NaN-free train and predict matrices for the estimator.
-This method offers more flexibility than Expectation-Maximization and is lighter than deep learning-based techniques.